 WE partner with cultural organizations to support them in maximizing their performance and community relevance through access, diversity, equity, and inclusion (ADEI).

-WE believe that discrimination, marginalization, oppression, and subjugation have negatively impacted cultural organizations’ performance and community relevance costing them millions if not billions in annual revenue.
-With rigorous evidence-based coaching and education, cultural organizations can transform into anti-oppressive and people-centered cultural organizations committed to creative justice.
+WE believe that discrimination, marginalization, oppression, and subjugation have negatively impacted cultural organizations’ performance and community relevance costing them their moral authority and billions in annual revenue.
+With rigorous evidence-based coaching and education, cultural organizations can transform into anti-oppression, plant-conscious, and people-centered cultural organizations committed to creative justice.

 In your exploration of these practices, you may have found a variety of ways in which people understand ADEI including diversity, equity, and inclusion (DEI); diversity, inclusion, and cultural equity (DICE); diversity, equity, inclusion, and belonging (DEIB); diversity, equity, inclusion, and accessibility (DEIA); equity, diversity, and inclusion (EDI); inclusion, diversity, equity, access, success (IDEAS); and justice, equity, diversity, and inclusion (JEDI).
 We use ADEI to frame creative justice issues that historically and continuously marginalized and oppressed communities experience when seeking to engage in the creative sector.
 Secondly, we use ADEI because we believe that the process of achieving creative justice begins with access, systematically and thoughtfully followed by diversity, equity, and then inclusion.